koljapluemer/vocab-city/doc/notes/Vocab City.md

             - ...but where is the automation satisfaction later on?
             - or is this whole thing solved when economy motivates me?
 And connections how?
                 - no, more specifically, how do I get myself to *revisit* tiles...?

+- how about this: create connections by UI, and just have generic whatever drones fly between and see if this is fun, maybe in connection to eco somehow